-According to research by BroadbandNow (broadbandnow.com/Florida), Gainesville ranks 113th out of 199 cities studied in Florida for percentage of citizens with broadband access, with 99.1% of its citizens with access (tied with Boca Raton, Hollywood, Loxahatchee, Naples and Palm Beach Gardens), and Alachua County ranks 40th out of 67 counties with 94.4% of citizens with access (tied with Gadsen County).
+According to research by BroadbandNow (broadbandnow.com/Florida), Gainesville ranks 113th out of 199 cities in Florida for percentage of citizens with broadband access, with 99.1% of its citizens with access, and Alachua County ranks 40th out of 67 counties with 94.4% of citizens with access.
 Only approximately 28% of Gainesville residents have access to fiberoptic infrastructure (allconnect.com).